davidsprieto/davidsprieto/README.md

 <div align="center">
 <p><strong>I'm currently deepening my understanding of:</strong> JavaScript, jQuery, Java, and JavaEE (JSPs, Servlets, & JDBCs) with Udemy courses.</p>
 <p><strong>I'm currently reading:</strong> Introduction to Java Programming and Data Structures.</p>
+<p><strong>I'm currently pursuing:</strong> A Bachelor of Science in Computer Science with a concentration in Information Technology.</p>
 <p><strong>Check back:</strong> To see my progress on the projects that I'll be building while taking these Udemy courses!</p>
 </div>
 <div>